 Guided Tour of New Hall School and its historic buildings

-Nobody will go hungry during your visit to New Hall, as we have arranged the following refreshments for you: on arrival, tea/coffee & Danish pastries; mid-morning, tea/coffee & biscuits; mid-afternoon: tea/coffee & cake.
+You will be well looked after during your visit to New Hall and we have arranged the following refreshments for you: on arrival, tea/coffee & Danish pastries; mid-morning, tea/coffee & biscuits; mid-afternoon, tea/coffee & cake.

 Lunch is a 2-course, self-service meal offering a wide range of hot and cold choices with plenty of fresh fruit, vegetables and salads.
 The menu is designed to cater for all tastes and preferences, including vegans, vegetarian and lactose intolerance.

-New Hall is set in an idyllic and convenient location, on the outskirts of the City of Chelmsford, Essex, just 30 minutes by train from London and within easy reach of all major London airports.
+New Hall is set in an idyllic and convenient location, on the outskirts of Chelmsford, just 30 minutes by train from London.
 The full address is: New Hall School, Avenue Lodge, The Avenue, Boreham, Chelmsford CM3 3HS.

-New Hall is approached via the A130 as shown on the map below.
+To get to the school venue you are advised to follow the route marked on the map below from A to B (approached via the A130.
 Landmarks to look out for are the Mercedes Garage and Sainsbury’s on the roundabout nearby.